jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 4. Record Z for M114 (Ex. -3.00)
 5. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Move down till triggered
 6. This number represents the distance *below* the nozzle tip that the sensor triggered
-7. Set Z_PROBE_OFFSET_FROM_EXTRUDER to dis
+7. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
+Distance = 0.30 = -0.30 Z_PROBE_OFFSET
-Re-calibrate current z Position to 10mm (So we can move down 10mm from current)
+    Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe) Re-calibrate current z Position to 10mm (So we can move down 10mm from current)
 ```
 G92Z10
 ```

-8. Move z down in .1mm increments until .051mm feeler is pinched then backoff .1
+9. Move z down in .1mm increments until .051mm feeler is pinched then backoff .1
-9. Determined current position
+10. Determined current position
 ```
 M114
 ```